-As of December 31, 2016, the Company did not provide for United States income taxes or foreign withholding taxes on a cumulative total of \$108,600,000 of undistributed earnings from certain non-U.S. subsidiaries that will be permanently reinvested outside the United States.
-Upon remittance, certain foreign countries impose withholding taxes, subject to certain limitations, for use as credits against the Company's U.S. tax liability, if any.
-If the foreign earnings were remitted, the Company would need to accrue an additional income tax liability.
-However, the Company would also be allowed a credit against the Company's U.S. tax liability for the taxes paid in foreign jurisdictions.
+Upon the distribution of foreign earnings and profits, certain foreign countries impose withholding taxes, subject to certain limitations, for use as credits against the Company's U.S. tax liability, if any.
+If the foreign earnings and profits were distributed, the Company would need to accrue an additional income tax liability.
+However, the Company may also be allowed a credit against substantially all the Company's U.S. tax liability for the taxes paid in foreign jurisdictions.
 The Company expects the net impact on the Company's U.S. tax liability to be insignificant.